iniciativaproxima/iniciativaproxima.github.io/program.md

 	</div>
 	<div class="4u 12u$(medium)">
 		<h3>Pre-symposium Workshop.</h3>
 		<p>A pre-symposium workshop will take place on December 10th at Hospital Moinhos de Vento and will discuss the Frontiers of Biological and Biomedical Sciences: Personalized Medicine.
 It will zone in on critical personalized medicine themes such as Genomics, Biomarkers, and Imaging.
-Leading scientists including Luis Saraiva, Bernice Lo, Eduardo Zimmer, and Alex Cristino will helm the discussions, personifying their expert insights.</p>
+Leading scientists including Luis Saraiva, Eduardo Zimmer, and Alex Cristino will helm the discussions, personifying their expert insights.</p>
 	</div>
 	<div class="4u$ 12u$(medium)">
 		<h3>Poster sessions.</h3>